Discover local Swiss foods from the canton of Neuchâtel at the Hotel Palafitte.

-In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts — the five-star Hotel Palafitte.
-Situated on the shores of Lac de Neuchâtel, the largest lake contained entirely within Switzerland, this luxury hotel’s restaurant, La Table de Palafitte, underwent a complete renovation in recent years.
-A new chef, David Sauvignet, also arrived in 2015.
-With an emphasis on local market produce and regional food products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.
+In the French-speaking city of Neuchâtel, Switzerland, you can find the only hotel in Europe built on stilts at the Hotel Palafitte.
+This five-star hotel sits on the shores of Lac de Neuchâtel, the biggest lake contained entirely within Switzerland.
+Its restaurant, La Table de Palafitte, underwent a complete renovation in recent years.
+Given its emphasis on local and seasonal products, I gladly accepted an invitation to dine at this restaurant, which has earned 14 out of 20 points from Gault & Millau.

 Le Bar at the Hotel Palafitte

-The bar has indoor and outdoor seating, and you can order from the bar menu starting from 11:30 a.m. until 10:30 p.m.
-The bar menu includes dishes that also highlight regional products, like the Bleuchâtel burger, made with a local blue cheese (CHF 36), or a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).
+The bar has indoor and outdoor seating.
+You can order from the bar menu starting from 11:30 a.m. until 10:30 p.m.
+On the menu, you’ll find dishes that also highlight regional products.
+These include dishes such as the Bleuchâtel burger, made with a local blue cheese (CHF 36).
+You will also find a sandwich wrap made with féra fumée, a smoked lake fish (CHF 28).

 La Terrasse at the Hotel Palafitte

-Almost immediately, our server brought us a delightful amuse-bouche — non-alcoholic shots of a lightly sweet watermelon purée and a savory biscuit topped with whipped goat cheese.
+Almost immediately, our server brought us a delightful amuse-bouche.
+We kicked off our meal with non-alcoholic shots of a lightly sweet watermelon purée.
+Alongside them, we received a savory biscuit topped with whipped goat cheese.
 I found it a nice combination for a warm summer evening outside.

-For my first course, I selected the tarte tatin layered with fresh tomatoes, (more) goat cheese and jambon de Vaumarcus (CHF 24).
-Surrounded by arugula and a basil vinaigrette, the pastry had the texture of toasted bread with a slightly sweet taste to it, which paired well with the savory ham and cheese.
-The special Spanish-style raw ham comes from the Swiss village of Vaumarcus.
-You can often find this product at Aux Gourmets in Neuchâtel.
-I loved this dish — it was fresh and colorful, and would definitely order it again!
+For my first course, I selected the tarte tatin.
+This dish layered fresh tomatoes with goat cheese and jambon de Vaumarcus (CHF 24).
+Surrounded by arugula and a basil vinaigrette, the toasted bread had a slightly sweet taste.
+It paired well with the savory ham and cheese.
+The special Spanish-style raw ham comes from Les Frères Alcala.
+You can often find it at Aux Gourmets in Neuchâtel.
+I loved this dish.
+It was fresh and colorful, and I would definitely order it again!

-To finish up this exceptional dinner featuring produits du terroir, I ordered a smooth and creamy dessert laced with absinthe and topped with a delicate cylinder of shaved chocolate (CHF 12).
+To conclude our dinner, I ordered a smooth and creamy dessert laced with absinthe and topped with a cylinder of shaved chocolate (CHF 12).
 It had a light green hue, as this highly alcoholic beverage is nicknamed la fée verte (the green fairy).
-I thought the dessert was delicious, but I personally thought it could have had an even stronger kick of the absinthe flavor (my husband thought it was perfect, however).
+While the dessert was delicious, I thought it could have used more absinthe (my husband thought it was perfect, however).

 A big thank you to La Table de Palafitte for a special evening!

-- “Modern elegance and tranquility at Hotel Palafitte on Lake Neuchâtel” – an article about my experience staying at the hotel, via Newly Swissed.
+- “Modern elegance and tranquility at Hotel Palafitte on Lake Neuchâtel” – my article via Newly Swissed

 - Neuchâtel – Vin et Terroir